hzsrbi/AlphaEarth-MBI-Remote-Forests/REPRODUCIBILITY_NOTES.md

 ## 1. Cross-validation definition

-The uploaded notebook currently uses `GroupKFold(n_splits=5)` and chooses `PLOTID` (or `code`) as the grouping variable.
-If plot IDs are unique, this is not equivalent to the four-region leave-one-management-region-out spatial cross-validation described in the manuscript (Gilan, Nowshahr, Sari, and Golestan).

-Before the final GitHub/Zenodo release, decide which implementation generated the reported manuscript results and make the notebook and Methods section identical.
+The notebook implements four-fold leave-one-management-region-out spatial cross-validation using the four forest management regions: Gilan, Nowshahr, Sari, and Golestan.
+In each fold, all plots from one management region are withheld for validation, while plots from the remaining three regions are used for model training.
+This spatial blocking strategy reduces spatial dependence between training and validation data and provides a more realistic assessment of model transferability to geographically independent forest areas.

 ## 2. Outlier threshold